 Slow poisons have played dark roles throughout history as tools of assassination or mass harm due to their stealthy nature:

-• Arsenic: Known as “inheritance powder” during the Middle Ages because it was undetectable by early forensic methods.
+- Arsenic: Known as “inheritance powder” during earlier centuries because it was difficult for old forensic methods to detect.

-• Thallium: Used covertly during the mid-20th century for deliberate poisonings due to delayed symptom onset.
+- Thallium: Used covertly during the 20th century for deliberate poisonings due to delayed symptom onset.

-• Lead: The widespread use of leaded gasoline contributed subtly but massively to public health issues globally before phase-out efforts began.
+- Lead: The widespread use of leaded gasoline and lead-based products contributed subtly but massively to public health harm before phase-out efforts began.

-• Polonium-210: Gained notoriety after high-profile poisoning cases involving political figures exposed via radioactive contamination.
+- Polonium-210: Gained notoriety after high-profile poisoning cases involving radioactive contamination.

 These historical examples underscore how slow poisons exploit human biology’s vulnerabilities silently yet lethally — a grim reminder of why understanding them remains crucial today.